cypress-io/circleci-orb/docs/jobs.md

 ## install

-Checks out code, installs dependencies, attaches code to the workspace
+Checks out code, installs dependencies, attaches code to the workspace for the future jobs to use (usually `cypress/run` follows the install step).

 **`build`**

-> Custom build command to run after install
+> Custom build command to run after install to build the web application or web server.

 type: string